 Days 7-9: Visit San Francisco, California

-San Francisco is an amazing city, with so much to do for everyone.
+San Francisco is an amazing city, with plenty to do for everyone.
 It has wonderful scenery with great wildlife, breath-taking views and plenty of family attractions.
+During our stay, we visited Alcatraz, the Golden Gate Park and China Town.
+We even cycled over the Golden Gate Bridge.

 Top Tip: San Francisco has a very different climate and was noticeably colder.
 This was especially noticeable, as we’d just come from the dessert.
 Bring a jumper! (or buy a San Francisco hoodie from the numerous ones for sale on the front)